 The Board of directors had implemented a Code of Conduct to be applicable to all Board members and Senior Management of the Company.
-The same has been posted on the Company's website

-- www.dragarwal.com.
-The Board of Directors and Members of the Senior Management, have affirmed compliance with the code of conduct for the financial year 2019-20
+The same has been posted on the Company's websitewww.dragarwal.com.
+The Board of Directors and Members of the Senior Management, have affirmed compliance with the code of conduct for the financial year 2020-21.

-(f) List of core skills, expertise and competencies identified by the Board
+List of core skills, expertise and competencies identified by the Board